Bonus: Download the Record of Processing Activities (RoPA) Brochure

 Understanding GDPR and Data Processing Activities

-The General Data Protection Regulation (GDPR) is a regulation that strengthens data protection rules for individuals in the European Union (EU).
-It came into effect on May 25, 2018, and replaced the 1995 EU Data Protection Directive.
-The GDPR aims to harmonize data protection laws across the EU and increase user privacy rights by giving them more control over their personal data.
+The General Data Protection Regulation, or GDPR, is a pivotal regulation that enhances data protection for individuals within the European Union (EU).
+Implemented on May 25, 2018, it supersedes the 1995 EU Data Protection Directive.
+The primary goal of the GDPR is to unify data protection laws across the EU and to augment privacy rights for users, empowering them with greater control over their personal data.

 Key Principles of GDPR